ayaderaghul/ibar-1s/README.md

-# ibar-1s
+# iterated NDG simulation

- this is a variation of ibar however, i add the part to draw one shot .. dont mess things up .. things are piling up in here y.y
+This is a variation of code to simulate population playing iterated NDG.

+It can trace out the replicator dynamics for the one shot NDG.

+It can generate Mathematica code to draw the machine/automaton in Mathematica notebook.

+It can generate Latex code of a payoff table.